orhan27799/RickAndMorty/README.md

 # RickAndMorty

-The Rick and Morty Demo Uygulaması
+The Rick and Morty Api Demo Uygulaması

+Used technologies : Spring Boot and Angularjs